-Figure 3 shows the NO2 data monitored at each of the Zephyr continuous monitors for the period 1st to 31st May 2022.
-A summary of the monitored concentrations is provided in Table 2.
-The continuous monitors both had 100% data capture during the monitoring period.
+Concentrations of NO2 were monitored at both of the Zephyr continuous monitors over the period 1st to 31st October 2022 (Figure 3), a summary of the monitored concentrations is provided in Table 2.
+The Park Road monitor had 100% data capture over this period, however, the monitor at Hollybush Inn developed a fault and therefore only reported data from 1st to 23rd October 20224.

-Average hourly NO_2 concentrations across the monitoring period at both the monitoring sites were well below the air quality objective of $40\mu g/m^3$.
-There were also no exceedances of the one-hour objective ($200\mu g/m^3$) at either of the sites.
-NO_2 concentrations at both Zephyr monitors follow a similar trend in data.
+Average hourly NO_2 concentrations across the monitoring period at both monitoring sites were well below the air quality objective of $40\mu g/m^3$.
+There were no exceedances of the one-hour objective ($200\mu g/m^3$) at either of the sites, and NO_2 concentrations follow a similar trend in data at both monitoring locations.